-- a) How does national law on discrimination define the following terms: (the expert can provide first a general explanation under a) and then has to provide an answer for each ground) - i) How does national law on discrimination define the term "racial or ethnic origin"?
+- a) How does national law on discrimination define the following terms: (the expert can provide first a general explanation under a) and then has to provide an answer for each ground) - i) racial or ethnic origin,

-Although there is no specific discrimination law in Liechtenstein defining the term "racial or ethnic origin", we can refer on the International Convention on the Elimination of All forms of Racial Discrimination of 4 November 1950, which came into force in Liechtenstein on 31 March 2000.37 It defines racial discrimination in Art.
+Although there is no specific discrimination law in Liechtenstein defining the term "racial or ethnic origin", we can refer to the International Convention on the Elimination of All forms of Racial Discrimination of 4 November 1950, which came into force in Liechtenstein on 31 March 2000.
+It defines racial discrimination in Art.
 1 as: any distinction, exclusion, restriction or preference based on race, colour, descent, or national or ethnic origin which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise, on an equal footing, of human rights and fundamental freedoms in the political, economic, social, cultural or any other field of public life.